jrosen48/utk-homepage/content/post/2020-07-05-take-a-break.md

 period.
 Little missed a lot of daycare and we missed a ton of work.
 We were also constantly sick; my wife became more sick than she'd been since college (we think it was the flu).
 I felt like I couldn't get healthy.
-Weekends felt as hard anas weekdays, and we didn't see any family between the end of winter break and mid-March.
+Weekends felt as hard as weekdays, and we didn't see any family between the end of winter break and mid-March.

 Then . . .